fpscloud/Identity-Authentication/README.md

 **Resource URL** - `#POST` - https://authservice.fpsinc.com/api/v2/login

-**Description:** The user must authenticate in the system using the email and password to generate a token.
+**Description:** The user must be authenticate in the system using the email and password to generate a token.
 Please store the token securely.
 Use this token to authorize yourself to access Tenant administration APIs.
-The token will be expired after 30 days, use this API to generate a new token.
+The token will expire after 30 days, use this API to generate a new token.

 * **Sample Input:**
  `{  "email":  "tenantadmin@email.com",  "password":  "yourpassword"  }`